The

 Evaluation/Bench Fee

 We will evaluate your amp and see what’s going on.
 We will then discuss whether or not to proceed from there.
-If the amp touches our bench, the Bench Fee will be charged ($50 currently waived during opening months).
+If the amp touches our bench, the Bench Fee will be charged.
 This fee will be applied towards any additional work — no double charge.

 The Tune-Up

-Like a guitar setup for your amp, we’ll give your amp a thorough unaltered servicing: clean jacks, switches, tube sockets, and pots; test the tubes; test and tighten ground connections, and many other servicing steps to get your amp working as well as possible without alteration.
+Like a guitar setup for your amp, we’ll give your amp a unaltered servicing: clean and tighten all jacks, switches, tube sockets, and pots; test all tubes; test and tighten ground connections, and many other servicing steps to get your amp working as well as possible without alteration.
 Plus, you will receive a full written evaluation of your amp’s condition.

 Full Service/Repair